RSS/Blog It! Help for Uploaders

 This is closer to traditional blogging... shorter, time-sensitive/perishable, journalistic additions.
 You may not have the time or inclination for full, "dedicated blogging," but what about a "cut-down" version?

 Bloglets are quick, easy, and monetizable.
-Who could ask for anything more?
 So how do you create them?

 Use the Special Inserts feature, AKA "Bloglets."

-Inserted items "jump" to the top of your site-blog through your RSS feed, just like new or modified Web pages.
+Inserted items "jump" to the top of your Blog It! page and RSS feed, just like new or modified web pages.

 They don't jump the queue if you edit them later.
 They rotate down the list until they disappear.